nickolasjadams/ajax-tap/README.md

 Request Event Object Options
  - trustedMessengers (optional): Array
+     -  The origin of the calling website is included in trustedMessengers by default.
  - conditions        (required): Function
      - You must provide data as an argument to this function.
      - This function must return true or false.